Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: External Solutions.

 and hence These equations are exact.
-Equation (58) is also correct for this noncompact solution.
-The comments about dark matter which immediately follow equation (56) apply here as well.
-It may be that the size and properties of the dark matter halo will determine the function $w(r)$.
+Equation (59) is also correct for this noncompact solution.
+The comments about dark matter which immediately follow equation (57) apply here as well.
+From (62) we see that $8\pi \bar{p}=\frac{7M^2}{12r^4}$ and hence the temperature per unit mass, determined from (30) is constant, i.e., $T=\frac73$.
+Thus the halo is in thermal equilibrium.
+This simple model appears to be in reasonable agreement with solar system values.
+Let $0\leq \alpha<1$ represent fraction of $M$ that is due to the mass of the halo.
+From (60) we see that $\alpha = \frac{M}{8R_0} \approx 2.65\times 10^{-7}$.
+Thus, if this model is used for the solar system, the dark matter contribution to $M$ is very small.